flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 *  Changed: New logo

 = 1.10.8 =
-*  Added: New field type: Phone with flag
+*  Added: New form field type: Phone with flag
 *  Fixed: Bug on captcha reset

 = 1.10.7 =